-This section extends the firm wage model to a dynamic infinite-horizon setting, revealing a time-inconsistency in the corresponding firm problem.
-I begin by assuming firms have commitment to future choices, before turning to the case where firms reoptimize each period, considering Markov perfect equilibria.
-I also relate equilibrium outcomes to those without firm wages, as well as what a benevolent planner would choose.20
+This section extends the firm wage model to a dynamic infinite-horizon setting, demonstrating a related time-inconsistency in the firm problem.
+I begin by assuming firms have commitment to future wages, before turning to the case where they reoptimize each period, considering Markov perfect equilibria.
+I also relate outcomes to the unconstrained case, as well as what a benevolent planner would choose.20